Skip to content

 >> User: <prompt here>

-Let's now switch to a different model.
-Go back to the Hugging Face search and look for phi3-vision.
-Find and select the entry for microsoft/Phi-3-vision-128k-instruct.
+1. Let's now switch to a different model.
+Go back to the Hugging Face search and look for phi3.5.
+Find and select the entry for microsoft/Phi-3.5-mini-instruct.

-Switch to the Files and versions page to see the sizes of the files in the Git repository.
-Note the larger sizes of the model files themselves.
+1. Switch to the Files and versions page to see the sizes of the files in the Git repository.
+Note the larger sizes of the model files themselves. examining the model files

-Now, let's see how we can try this model out with no setup on our part.
-Go back to the Model card tab, and scroll down to the Resources and Technical Documentation section.
-Under that, select the entry for Phi-3 on Azure AI Studio.
+3. Now, let's see how we can try this model out with no setup on our part.
+Go back to the Model card tab, and on the right-hand side, you should see an Inference API section.
+In the prompt area, you can enter a prompt and hit Send to see the model's response.
+Invoking model on Azure AI Studio

 Describe the image at https://media.istockphoto.com/id/1364253107/photo/dog-and-cat-as-best-friends-looking-out-the-window-together.jpg?s=2048x2048&w=is&k=20&c=Do171m5e2DbPIlWDs1JfHn-g8Et_Hxb2AskHg4cRYY4=